- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

-The photography industry is experiencing a fascinating transformation in 2026.
-While AI-generated imagery has disrupted stock photography and some commercial work, it has simultaneously increased demand for authentic human photography and specialized skills that AI cannot replicate.
+The photography industry looks different than it did even two years ago.
+AI-generated imagery has disrupted stock photography and some basic commercial work — but it has simultaneously increased demand for authentic human photography and specialized skills that AI cannot replicate.

 |---|---|---|